abdelaha/juanitorduz.github.io/content/phd.md

 - In addition, [here]({filename}/documents/defense_orduz.pdf) you can see the slides of the defense.

 - The paper version, [The $S^1$-Equivariant signature for semi-free actions as an index formula](https://arxiv.org/abs/1802.04840), is now available on the arXiv.
+Update: It has now been accepted for publication in [The Journal of Geometric Analysis](https://link.springer.com/journal/12220).

 ---